engshatnawi/jquery-weather-widget/README.md

 For initial version it shows real data for hardcoded area (Fairfax, VA).

 Next version should be updated to take zip code or city/state as an option.

+Download the whole project and start from html/weather-widget-demo.html to see how it is working by one jquery call.